tthsuan/ebird-phylotree/README.md

 1. Clone this repo or download files.
 2. Place your `MyEBirdData.csv` (downloaded from eBird) into this folder.
 3. Run `ebird_phylotree_simpleversion.R`.
 It will automatically install required packages if not already installed.
-4. A circular tree will be plotted, showing only your observed species in blue.
+4. A circular tree will be plotted, showing only your observed species in (Yale) blue.

 ## Note